Beef Stroganoff Stuffed Peppers are made with a ground beef and mushroom stroganoff mixture served in bell peppers, topped with melty cheese.

 - Add 1 tablespoon of butter along with the sliced mushrooms and cook for 2-3 minutes on medium-high heat until they're browned, then remove them from the pan.

-- Add the ground beef and cooked diced mushroom mixture back to the pan.
+- Add the ground beef and cooked, diced mushroom mixture back to the pan.

 - Add in the Worcestershire sauce, sour cream, and 1 cup of beef broth and stir well.

-- Add the bell peppers to a 9×13 baking dish.
+- Add the jumbo shells to a 9×13-inch baking dish.
+Scoop mixture into the jumbo shells.

 Nutrition